 Unrestricted risk is the result of combining the likelihoods of entry, establishment and spread with the outcome of overall consequences.
-Likelihood and consequences are combined using the risk estimation matrix shown in Table 6.
+Likelihood and consequences are combined using the risk estimation matrix shown in Table 5.

-Unrestricted risk estimate for Phytophthora ramorum Overall likelihood of entry, establishment and spread HIGH Consequences HIGH Unrestricted risk HIGH
+Unrestricted risk estimate for Phytophthora ramorum Overall likelihood of entry, establishment and spread HIGH Consequences EXTREME Unrestricted risk EXTREME

-As indicated, the unrestricted risk estimate for the Phytophthora species has been assessed as 'high', which is above Australia's ALOP.
+As indicated, the unrestricted risk estimate for the Phytophthora species has been assessed as 'extreme', which is above Australia's ALOP.
 Therefore, specific risk management measures are required for these Phytophthora species.